Lasting Power of Attorney in Northamptonshire

 Your LPA Attorney should reflect your particular wishes so you know that the things that matter most to you will be taken care of.

 What happens without a Lasting Power of Attorney in Place?

-Without a Lasting Power of Attorney (LPA) in place there is no one with the legal authority to manage your affairs, for example, to access bank accounts or investments in your name or sell your property on your behalf.
-Unfortunately, many people assume that their spouse, partner or children will just be able to take care of things but the reality is that simply isn’t the case.
+Without an LPA in place there is no one with the legal authority to manage your affairs, for example, to access bank accounts or investments in your name or sell your property on your behalf.

-If you wish to have peace of mind that a particular person will have the legal authority to look after your affairs and you want to make matters easier for them and less expensive, then you should strongly consider getting a Lasting Power of Attorney in place.
+If you wish to have peace of mind that a particular person will have the legal authority to look after your affairs and you want to make matters easier for them and less expensive, then you should strongly consider getting an LPA in place.